caleorourke/blue/README.md

 ## Limelight

-Introducing Limelight, an **IBM Cloud Development** concept page.
-The intent is to advertise what we do, how cool we are, and showcase our teams to job candidates and visitors of our public-facing website.
+Limelight is a **SoftLayer Development** concept page that advertises what we do, how cool we are, and showcases our teams to job candidates and visitors of our future public-facing website.

 ## Local Deployment